HuixiaLuScienceRocks/Probing-the-Structural-Dynamics-of-Unbound-MAX-Protein-Insights-from-Well-Tempered-Metadynamics/README.md

 1. Classical MD: amber/24-gcc-ompi-plumed2.9
 2. well-tempered metaD: gromacs/2023.5_plumed-2.9.2-gcc-nvhpcx

 ## If you find these instruction usedful I am more than happy to share.
-When you use my files, please cite my paper.
-Thanks.
+When you use any of these files, please cite my paper.
+Thank you.
-These files are for manuscript in preparation:
+These files are for manuscript in preparation, but will submit soon:

 Probing the Structural Dynamics of Unbound MAX Protein: Insights from Well-Tempered Metadynamics
 Authors: Huixia Lu, Jordi Marti, and Jordi Faraudo